OctopusDeploy/People/Data-Engineering/L4-Lead-Data-Engineer.md

 ## 🦉 Domain expertise

-- I am a well-rounded data engineer and have strong analytical skills to solve and communicate problems
+- I am a well-rounded data engineer and have strong analytical skills to solve and communicate problems.
-- I am an expert in my team's domain I have a strong understanding of data-platform capabilities from ingestion through to visualisation
+- I am an expert in my team's domain I have a strong understanding of data-platform capabilities from ingestion through to visualisation.
-- I am comfortable diving head-first into moderately risky situations with relatively little upfront information and oversight
+- I am comfortable diving head-first into moderately risky situations with relatively little upfront information and oversight.
 - I stay up to date on evolving standards, platform features, and critical vendor and community-provided technologies.
 - I can deliver and guide delivery of small "proof of concept" outcomes for internal stakeholders and my peers.

 <details>
 <summary>Examples</summary>

-- I performed analysis and communicated findings that drove strategic outcomes for the organisation
+- I performed analysis and communicated findings that drove strategic outcomes for the organisation.
 - I successfully completed a large complex project with multiple components.
 - I dived head-first into a new area of significant ambiguity or risk, led the investigation and worked towards resolved the issue.